 Top-Ranked Liver Transplant Center

-Duke's adult liver transplant program is recognized in the U.S. as a leader in wait time and survival.
-We maintain excellent outcomes for our patients even though we place very sick patients on the liver transplant waitlist.
-The median time to transplant for people on Duke’s waitlist was 76 days, compared with 216 days nationally.
+Duke's adult liver transplant program maintains excellent outcomes for our patients even though we place very sick patients on the liver transplant waitlist.
+The median time to transplant for people on Duke’s waitlist was 73 days, compared with 201 days nationally.

 High Ranking for Heart Transplant Program

 Our heart transplant program is one of the nation’s busiest; independent data show we performed the most heart transplants in 2023.
-And we have some of the shortest wait times on the East Coast; 40 days compared to 105 days nationally.
-In December 2023, the heart transplant program joined an elite group of only five centers to have performed more than 2,000 transplants.
+We have some of the shortest wait times on the East Coast; 33 days compared to 91 days nationally.
+In December 2023, the heart transplant program joined an elite group of only five centers that have performed more than 2,000 transplants.
 Duke is the only center recognized for this accomplishment in the Southeast.

 Excellent Kidney Transplant Outcomes